 Alternatively, you can get one of the SugarSync bundles of IPVanish, which will also give you 500 GB of cloud storage for secure backup and cost an additional dollar a month.

-While all the plans of IPVanish offer 10 simultaneous connections, only the long-term subscriptions let you use the money-back guarantee.
+While all the plans of IPVanish offer unlimited connections, only the long-term subscriptions let you use the money-back guarantee.
 Keep this in mind before making a purchase.

 The prices of ExpressVPN

 Now, the different subscription plans for ExpressVPN are much more straightforward.
 You can buy a one-month plan for $12.95, a 6-month plan for $59.95 ($9.99 a month), or a 1-year plan for $99.95 ($8.32 a month).

 Currently, the one-year plan gives you three months for free, which reduces the monthly price to $6.67.
 It’s also important to note that ExpressVPN supports 5 simultaneous connections and allows you to pay with Bitcoin.
 All its plans have a 30-day money-back guarantee.